 Printable Amtrak Blue Water Schedule

 Feel free to print out or download the PDF using the button below.
-You can print route schedules from Amtrak.com, including custom schedules with other Amtrak transportation.
+You can print route schedules from Amtrak.com, including custom schedules that include other Amtrak transportation options.
 Learn how to print Amtrak schedules.

 An alternative to the Blue Water: Amtrak Wolverine

 If you plan a trip between Chicago, IL, and Battle Creek, MI, or need to stop at an intermediate location, consider the Amtrak Wolverine train.
-It covers most of the same stops as the Blue Water train, so it may be a good alternative.
+It covers most of the same stops as the Blue Water train, making it a good alternative.

-Check out the Wolverine’s schedule to see if it can better suit your needs.
+Review the Wolverines’ schedule to determine if it better suits your needs.

 Safe Travels,